 — Irenaeus, Against Heresies, 19:1.
 [See note 15]

-Now one might raise the objection that we no longer have the socio-economic and legal institutions of the first century, and that for us, the virgin birth is not necessary, because for us, Jesus does not need to possess a divine essence in order to act as a divine agent.
+Now one might raise the objection that we no longer have the socio-economic and legal institutions of the first century, and that for us, the Virgin Birth is not necessary, because for us, Jesus does not need to possess a divine essence in order to act as a divine agent.
 This would be true if the incarnation had occurred in this century.
 However, it occurred in the first century, so our context does not apply.
-If we assert that a man named Jesus is the incarnate God, then we must affirm that He is incarnate, not just in flesh, but in the times and customs of the era in which the incarnation occurred.
+If we assert that a first-century man named Jesus is the incarnate God, then we must affirm that He is incarnate, not just in flesh, but in the times and customs of the era in which the incarnation occurred.

 So far we have considered only the means by which Jesus obtains His authority to effect our reconciliation; now we shall turn to examine how He carries it out.

 The writers of the New Testament canon are in agreement that Jesus’ death must be understood as a paschal sacrifice that has the character of a sin sacrifice.
 The following three examples from different writers demonstrate this:

 The next day John again was standing with two of his disciples, and as he watched Jesus walk by, he exclaimed, “Look, here is the Lamb of God!”

 Clean out the old yeast so that you may be a new batch, as you really are unleavened.
 For our paschal lamb, Christ, has been sacrificed.

 You know that you were ransomed from the futile ways inherited from your ancestors, not with perishable things like silver or gold, but with the precious blood of Christ, like that of a lamb without defect or blemish.
 He was destined before the foundation of the world, but was revealed at the end of the ages for your sake.
 Through him you have come to trust in God, who raised him from the dead and gave him glory, so that your faith and hope are set on God.

 —1 Peter 1:18-21, NRSV